yarden-avr/coralogix-aws-serverless/src/s3/README.md

 **FunctionArchitecture** - Lambda function architecture, possible options are [x86_64, arm64].

 **FunctionMemorySize** - Do not change!
-This is the maximum allocated memory that this lambda may consume, the default is 1024.
+This is the maximum allocated memory that this lambda can consume, the default is 1024.

 **FunctionTimeout** - Do not change!
 This is the maximum time in seconds the function may be allowed to run, the default is 300.